Home

 » They might sprout during shipping, so be careful when opening the packet, to avoid damaging the root.

-You may plant them all in a single, small container, since they will be removed once they sprout.
+You may plant them all in a single, small container, since they will be removed after they sprout.
 Use pots about 3 inches (8 cm) tall with drainage holes.
 Fill with perlite.
 Use small- or medium-size perlite, not large chunks.

 Look for the dark spot on the seed.
 Plant that side up, since the root will emerge from the other end, which may have a small nub.
-Push the seeds into the surface so that about 1/3 to 1/2 of the seed is visible.
+Push the seeds into the surface so that about 1/3 of the seed is visible.
 Space the seeds about 1 inch (3 cm) from each other.
 Water the perlite thoroughly.

 Ensure that the perlite always stays moist.
 If you enclose the pot in a plastic container or bag to maintain moisture, leave it open slightly for fresh air to enter.
 You may need to drip some water over the perlite each day to keep it moist.